 Dancing for Anchor Splash and Breaking a UO Running Club Record

-In 2016, I was running the fastest times I had ever run.
+In 2016, I ran the fastest times I had ever run.
 I broke the 100m club record and the 200m club record at the Willamette Invitational Tournament.
 This was my opportunity to break the third record that season.
 With the team I had, it was very attainable.
 We just needed to execute.

 We ended up breaking the UO running club record with a time of 43:14.
-We came in seventh place and actually beat Clackamas community college!
+We came in seventh place and actually beat Clackamas Community College!

 Looking back, it was one of the most special days I had during my time at university.
-I had to perform well for two teams to be successful that day and I did.
+I had to perform well for two teams to be successful that day, and I did.
 It was definitely one of my proudest days at the University of Oregon.